Wrath of the Gods

 Wrath of the Gods is a 1994 adventure-style computer game.
-It makes use of digitised backgrounds and sprites.
+It was distributed by Maxis.
+It makes use of digitized backgrounds and sprites.
 The story is based on concepts and characters from Greek mythology.
-Billboard called it "a landmark effort in the realm of live-action games."
+Billboard called it a "landmark effort" in the realm of live-action games.

-The game is played from the point of view of a young royal child who is prophesied to take his parents' kingdom.
-He is abandoned to the wolves on a mountainside, but is discovered by the centaur Chiron and raised by him.
-When the character is grown, Chiron gives the young man a ring that was found in his baby blankets and a few gems and then sends him out into the world.
+The game is played from the perspective of a young royal child prophesied to inherit his parents' kingdom.
+Abandoned on a mountainside to the wolves, he is discovered and raised by the centaur Chiron.
+Upon reaching adulthood, Chiron gives the young man a ring found in his baby blankets, along with a few gems, and sends him out into the world.